John Wise (balloonist): Projects and innovations

 Another of Wise's innovations was the rip panel for controlled deflation on landing.
 Prior to Wise's use of the rip panel, balloons would drag along the ground when landing and had to be secured by anchors and lines.
 Balloonists wishing to deflate their balloons would climb out of their baskets onto the netting surrounding the balloon, and having scaled to the top of the balloon would open the valve to allow the gas to escape.
 The weight of the balloonist would cause the balloon to collapse inwards and there had been a number of accidents where the balloonists had been killed after becoming entangled in the rigging.
 Wise also recognised that the heat from the sun played a valuable role in warming the gas in the balloon, and built a black balloon to utilize the effects.
 He was the first to observe the jet stream, noting there was a "great river of air which always blows from west to east".
+In May 1859, Wise flew a hydrogen balloon named "Smithsonian" in honor of the institution and its first secretary, his friend Joseph Henry.
+On its inaugural flight he flew through a thundercloud, reporting his observations to Henry who later noted them to be "of very great value".
 On August 17, 1859, he made the first flight of local airmail in the U.S. from Lafayette, Indiana, to Crawfordsville, Indiana, in a balloon named Jupiter, carrying 123 letters and 23 circulars of which one cover was discovered in 1957.

 His trip of 25 mi ended when he was forced to land by lack of buoyancy.